rbms-bsc/DCRMR/_pages/Phys-desc/Production-method.md

 ><CITE>etching</CITE>
 >>(*Comment*: Print done in aquatint with some etching)

+<a name="6.27.3.33.Y.Y">6.27.3.33.Y.Y</a> When multiple techniques or processes are known to have been employed in a single graphic item or each item of a multiple unit resource but are fully or partially unidentified, or too numerous to list, use the terms "multiple processes".

+<a name="6.27.3.35.Y.Y">6.27.3.35.Y.Y</a> *Optionally*, in addition to "multiple processes", record the materials that can be readily identified as [Details of production method](/DCRMR/phys-desc/Details-of-production-method/) (see 6.275.SOMETHING.SOMETHING).

 <a name="6.27.3.4">6.27.3.4</a> Make a note recording more detailed descriptions of the processes or techniques used to produce a manifestation in [Details of production method](/DCRMR/phys-desc/Details-of-production-method/) if considered important (see [6.275.3.1](/DCRMR/phys-desc/Details-of-production-method/#6.275.3.1)).

 <a name="6.27.3.5.Y.Y">6.27.3.5.Y.Y</a> **Photographic or photomechanical processes**.
 If considered important, give the trade name, photographic or photomechanical process, or other technical specification.
-Prefer a term from a controlled vocabulary such as [Art & Architecture Thesaurus Online](https://www.getty.edu/research/tools/vocabularies/aat/){:target="_blank"}).
+Prefer a term from a controlled vocabulary such as [Art & Architecture Thesaurus Online](https://www.getty.edu/research/tools/vocabularies/aat/){:target="_blank"}.

 >**Example:**
 ><CITE>calotype</CITE>